FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/t_deployment_imbi.md

     "title": "Create an Express Package",
     "linkTitle": "Create an Express Package",
     "weight": "180"
 }A product deployment package in Transfer CFT is called an Express Package.
-For the iSeries platform, you can create a deployment package for Transfer CFTs to be used with Central Governance{{< TransferCFT/centralgovernancename  >}}, or for standalone Transfer CFTs.
+For the iSeries platform, you can create a deployment package for Transfer CFTs to be used with {{< TransferCFT/suitevariablesCentralGovernanceName  >}}, or for standalone Transfer CFTs.

-This section describes how to create a reusable and distributable Transfer CFT{{< TransferCFT/componentshortname  >}} package to simplify and ease the task of installing and configuring Transfer CFT{{< TransferCFT/componentshortname  >}}s on multiple servers of the same architecture.
+This section describes how to create a reusable and distributable {{< TransferCFT/axwayvariablesComponentShortName  >}} package to simplify and ease the task of installing and configuring {{< TransferCFT/axwayvariablesComponentShortName  >}}s on multiple servers of the same architecture.

 > **Note**
 >
 > You can only install a Transfer CFT Express Package on the same platform as the one on which it was generated.

-## Create a deployment package for Transfer CFT{{< TransferCFT/transfercftname  >}}s used with Central Governance
+## Create a deployment package for {{< TransferCFT/suitevariablesTransferCFTName  >}}s used with Central Governance

 Perform the following steps:

-1. Create a user profile using the command: `CRTUSRPRF`
+1. Create a user profile using the command: <span class="code">`CRTUSRPRF`</span>
 1. Create a temporary library, for example:
     ```
     CRTLIB CFTTMP